snowdj/bradonomics.github.io/_posts/2016-05-12-linux-config.md

 ### VLC

-Installed by default with Linux Mint; otherwise it should be available in the Software Center.
+Installed by default with Linux Mint; otherwise it should be available in the Software Manager.

 #### Codec for h.265